-What to try: The Minimalist
+What to Try: The Minimalist One Piece Swimsuit

 When figuring out what clothes to pack, we’re all about items that can serve more than one purpose.
 And in the case of Vancouver based, bodywear brand, Londre, that’s a swimsuit that can double as as bodysuit, thanks to the matte fabric they use in their designs.

 But it’s not just the versatility of their suits that makes them stand out for travel.
 All of their suits are made from a recycled fabric that’s odour resistant and quick drying.